Judge Judy: Racism termination lawsuit

 On December 26, 2007, Jonathan Sebastien, a former producer of the Judge Judy show of seven years, filed a lawsuit against the production company in L.A.
 County Superior Court for wrongful termination.
 Sebastien claimed that when he proposed certain cases for the show involving black litigants, Douthit turned them down with his alleged reasons being he did not want to see any more black people; their behaviors were too ghetto and more suited for former television jurist Joe Brown; and they needed more pretty, upscale white people.
 Sebastien claimed that in January 2007, he objected to the alleged discrimination in a meeting and was verbally abused by Douthit.
 Three months later on March 30, Sebastien stated he was fired with the reason given that rating numbers were down.
 Sebastien claimed that the real reason he was fired was that he opposed his boss's alleged "discriminatory selection process".
 On June 26, 2009, Sebastian filed a request for dismissal with the courts after a settlement was offered to him by the defendant for an undisclosed amount.

 Conspiracy/fraud allegations

 In March 2013, a lawsuit was filed against Sheindlin by Patrice Jones, the ex-wife of Douthit.
-Jones alleged Douthit and Sheindlin had conspired to permit Sheindlin to buy Christofle fine china and Marley cutlery owned by Jones.
+Jones alleged Douthit and Sheindlin had conspired to permit Sheindlin to buy Christofle fine china and Marly cutlery owned by Jones.
 She said Sheindlin had paid Douthit $50,815 for the items without her knowledge to deprive her of her valuables, and she sought $514,421 from Sheindlin.
 The suit ended after Sheindlin returned the tableware to Douthit and Jones agreed to pay Douthit $12,500 and have the tableware handed back to her.

 Copyright infringement lawsuit by production against YouTube user

-On October 17, 2013, Big Ticket Television and the producers of Judge Judy filed a lawsuit against Ignacio De Los Angeles.
-The suit was made against the individual for posting an episode of Judge Judy on YouTube.
-Ignacio ignored the command.
+On October 17, 2013, Big Ticket Television and the producers of Judge Judy filed a lawsuit against Ignacio De Los Angeles for posting an episode of Judge Judy on YouTube and ignoring the command to remove it.